tristankleyn/which.dolphin/delphinID/README.md

    `git clone https://github.com/tristankleyn/which.dolphin.git`

 4. Detect whistle and click vocalizations in passive acoustic recordings.
-Support for running automatic detectors in PAMGuard can be found [here](https://www.pamguard.org/tutorials/getstarted.html), though classifiers can be trained with data from any software.
+Support for running automatic detectors in PAMGuard can be found [here](https://www.pamguard.org/tutorials/getstarted.html), though classifiers can in theory be trained with data from any software.

 <p align="center">
    <img width="545" alt="image" src="https://github.com/user-attachments/assets/719973a2-1e02-4b2b-8803-1c10dccea0a9" />